 The class will create a visual diary and choose between drawing and collage, photography, or video and sound to express ideas visually.
 No experience in art-making is necessary.
 They will become skilled in techniques of drawing or digital photography, sound recording, and basic video, as well as the process of creating a visual story.
 Back at TCNJ, the students will show their art in an exhibition in the student gallery.

 The Art and Culture of Cuba is part of the Landmarks series of study abroad programs sponsored by the TCNJ School of the Arts and Communication and the TCNJ Center for Global Engagement.

 Course: AAH 260: Landmarks: The Art and Culture of Cuba

-Liberal Learning: Literary, Visual, & Performing Arts and Global
+Liberal Learning: Literary, Visual, & Performing Arts; Global

-Program Directors: Elizabeth Mackie, Professor of Art, and Dr. Lois Fichner-Rathus, Professor of Art and Art History
+Program Directors: Elizabeth Mackie, Professor of Art, & Dr. Lois Fichner-Rathus, Professor of Art and Art History

 - Walking tour of old Havana

 - Salsa lessons and dancing/clubbing excursions